syrkis/miiii/paper/main.typ

 #figure(
   stack(
+    image(
+      "figs/miiii_wei.svg",
+      width: 110%,
+    ), // TODO insert nanda attention, and comment that this might be due to comutativty. image(
+      "figs/nanda_wei.svg",
+      width: 110%,
-  image("figs/miiii_wei.svg", width: 110%),  // TODO insert nanda attention, and comment that this might be due to comutativty. image("figs/nanda_wei.svg", width: 110%),  // TODO insert nanda attention, and comment that this might be due to comutativty.
+    ), // TODO insert nanda attention, and comment that this might be due to comutativty.
   ),
   caption: [Attention from $hat(y)$ to $x_0$ for the four attention heads in the $cal(T)_"miiii"$ model.
 The attention heads tend to focus on one digit, reflecting the non-commutative nature of the task.], )<attention_heads>